-We both have European lineage, so some form of Hungarian Goulash has always been part of our lives.
-They haven’t always been authentic, but the theme of beef, paprika, onion and served over noodles have been.
+Hungarian Goulash has always been part of our lives, since we both have European lineage in our families.
+We’re not Hungarian, but recipes and foods tend to cross borders freely.
+Our families also passed recipes back and forth in the neighborhood where we grew up, so both of our mothers had similar recipe boxes.
+They haven’t always been authentic, but the theme of beef, paprika, onion and served over noodles has been.
 We like this one because it’s a good tasting version, even though my Hungarian friends still might argue with me.
 That’s alright since one of the pleasures of cooking is taking a recipe, tweaking it for personal taste and then going with it.

 2 Cloves Garlic, Sliced Thin